 Scandinavians love to say that kind of thing.
 Long before every lifestyle magazine in the Western Hemisphere was urging readers to light candles and eat more cake, Danes and Swedes were insisting that hygge and fika could not be fully grasped by anyone who lacked a deep understanding of their culture.
 But five years of living in Denmark have taught me that, in fact, both those concepts are not so complicated.
 Hygge equals “cozy.”
 Fika equals “coffee break.”
 And friluftsliv, I suspect, equals “outdoor living.”

+Norwegians are especially committed to it.
+They have organizations in every town dedicated to promoting friluftsliv and often a local government office as well.
+They have rules for it, called the Mountain Code, printed on the inside of the most popular candy bar’s wrappers.
+(Rule No. 4: Be prepared for bad weather and frost, even on short trips.)
+They even offer college degrees in it.
 And so I decided to go to Norway on a quest for friluftsliv’s hidden meaning.
 My plan was to travel from above the Arctic Circle down to Oslo, moving not only from north to south but also from remote to urban.
 And for insight, I could think of no better person to start with than Roddie Sloan.

 A rugged shellfish diver, Roddie supplies some of Scandinavia’s best-known restaurants with urchins and clams, which is how I became friends with him and his anthropologist wife, Lindis.
 He once took me fishing on a dark, frigid February day when the water’s edge was coated in the kind of slush that Norwegians call “porridge ice” and that I would have called “miserable” had Roddie not prohibited me from complaining.
 And although he has lived in Norway for 22 years, he remains staunchly proud of his Scottish heritage.
 He seemed to me the perfect entryway into friluftsliv, not only because his professional life depends entirely on nature but also because I suspected that he, as a nonnative, would confirm my hunch that Norwegians don’t have some mystical relationship with nature; they simply have more nature.